-(Image: children at Goldies WW1 centenary project launch, copyright: Golden-Oldies Charitable Trust)
+(Image: children and older singers at Goldies WW1 centenary project launch, copyright: Golden-Oldies Charitable Trust)

-There are lots of projects planned in Bath & North East Somerset to mark the 100th anniversary of World War One.
-Projects which are keen to involve local people are listed below.
-To view the full WW1 centenary events calendar use this link.
+Lots of projects took place in Bath and North East Somerset to mark the 100th anniversary of World War One.
+Some are described on this page.
+To view the current WW1 centenary events calendar use this link.

 Some of the finest and most moving poetry ever written dates from the First World War.
 A series of annual poetry evenings marking the centenary of each year of the conflict has been organised by Bath & North East Somerset Council in association with Bath Poetry Cafe.
 The first event 'Poetry 1914' was held on Armistice Day in 2014 and attracted a large, appreciative audience.
-'Poetry 1915: The Darkness and The Thunder and the Rain' and 'Voices 2016: Requiem for the World' were equally well received.
-The 2017 event will take place in November 2017.
-Details will be posted on the WW1 Centenary events calendar nearer the time.
+'Poetry 1915: The Darkness and The Thunder and the Rain', 'Voices 1916: Requiem for the World' and 'Voices 1917: Returning We Hear the Larks' were equally well received.
+'Voices 1918: Remembrance Day' is the last in the series and will take place at 7.30pm on 31 October 2018 at the Bath Royal Literary and Scientific Institution.
+Details of the free event are on the event flyer.
+For other local WW1-themed events see the WW1 Centenary events calendar.

 Local historian, John Branston, recently tracked down a memorial plaque from the Pitman Press (later The Bath Press) that had been missing for many years.
 The plaque is now being housed at the Museum of Bath at Work (read the story in the museum newsletter here).
 John's research into local war memorials has revealed that two other memorial plaques from local organisations are also missing.
 These are from the Bath YMCA and the Good Templars Bath Branch.
 We would love to know where these memorials to men who served in the First World War have gone.
 It would be great to track down these memorials - and possibly repatriate them to Bath - before the end of the World War One Centenary in 2018.
 Anyone with information about the whereabouts of the plaques can contact John Branston directly or via the Council's WW1 Centenary team.
 Please email with any information.

 The Royal United Hospital are appealing for local people with family memories or memorabilia relating to Bath War Hospital (which was on the site of the RUH at Combe Park from 1916-1929) to get in touch.
-An exhibition, Bath War Hospital: Acts of Kindness, about the community effort which aided the treatment and rehabilitation of soldiers injured in the First World War will be on show in the central corridor of the Royal United Hospital until 13 October 2016.
-Patients, young and old, and their families have been involved in an art project about the War Hospital and the tapestries they have produced feature in the exhibition and will go on permanent display in the Hospital after October.
-The team are now collating informaiton about the War Hospital for a commemorative booklet.
+An exhibition, Bath War Hospital: Acts of Kindness, about the community effort which aided the treatment and rehabilitation of soldiers injured in the First World War, was displayed at the Royal United Hospital to mark the centenary of the opening of the War Hospital in 2016.
+RUH patients, young and old, and their families were involved in an art project about the War Hospital and the tapestries they produced are now on permanent display in the Hospital.
+The team are collecting memories about the War Hospital for a commemorative booklet and Bath War Hospital website.
 Anyone who has memories or items to share can contact the Art at the Heart team at the RUH on 01225 824987 or through the Art at the Heart website.
-Further contact details are on the Council's events calendar listing (until 13 October 2016).

 The not-for-profit campaign 'Remember WW1', which encourages people to volunteer their time and efforts for projects and events which commemorate World War One, launched a national awards scheme at the mid-point of the centenary.
 Groups and individuals nominated over 160 projects in five categories.
 We offer our congratulations to the team at Art at the Heart of the Royal United Hospital as their 'Acts of Kindness' Bath War Hospital centenary exhibition and art project at the Royal United Hospital was a runner-up in the Arts and Creativity category.
 Further information can be found on the Remember WW1 website.
 A video of the exhibition and art project can be viewed from the Art at the Heart of the Royal United Hospital evaluation web page.